BYU football: Establishing new offense is the priority at spring camp

 Part of that latter goal includes solidifying roles in the kicking game and placing more emphasis on special teams than in previous camps.

-Emerging from the four-week camp with a clear-cut starting quarterback wouldn’t be a bad idea, either, Mendenhall concedes, but says that might not be possible due to sophomore Taysom Hill’s uncertain status as he continues to recover from knee surgery.
+Emerging from the four-week camp with a clear-cut starting quarterback wouldn't be a bad idea, either, Mendenhall concedes, but he says that might not be possible due to sophomore Taysom Hill's uncertain status as he continues to recover from knee surgery.